CometVisu/CometVisu/doc/manual/en/install/generic.rst

 .. warning::

-    The user name and password for the MQTT broker are stored in pain text and are transported like that over the network!
+    The user name and password for the MQTT broker are stored in plain text and are transported like that over the network!

 Config file